 What the Plant Looks Like

+Hyacinthoides hispanica is a spring bulb plant.
 The flowers are bell-shaped and about 3/4 inch long.
-The common name is something of a misnomer: As you can see from the picture, the flowers are not a true blue.
-See below for more about the color of the flowers.
+The common name is something of a misnomer as the flowers are not a true blue.

 Planting Zones, Sun and Soil Requirements, Care

 It is best grown in full sun in the North.